mrpotatocode/mrpotatocode/README.md

 Hi.
 I’m MrPotatoCode.
 This is a Github README.

-I am ~~working on~~ finishing (_in less than a month wtf??_) my Master of Information in Human Centered Data Science at the [University of Toronto iSchool](https://ischool.utoronto.ca/current-students/programs-courses/programs-of-study/master-of-information/human-centred-data-science-hcds/).
+I have just finished my Master of Information in Human Centered Data Science at the [University of Toronto iSchool](https://ischool.utoronto.ca/current-students/programs-courses/programs-of-study/master-of-information/human-centred-data-science-hcds/).

 Professionally, I am working for [Readout Health](https://mybiosense.com/) doing some neat ML, data experimentation, and analytics as a Data Scientist.
 That work is in a private repo and is done in Python.